 This course is a field based internship for students interested in a career in education that provides them with background knowledge of child and adolescent development as well as principles of effective teaching and training practices.
 Students will learn to plan and direct individualized instruction and group activities, prepare instructional materials for educational environments, and complete other classroom responsibilities as directed by the teacher in the assigned classroom.
 Students need to provide their own transportation and a parking pass.
-(Prerequisite: Exploring The Teaching Profession and teacher recommendation)
+(Prerequisite: Exploring The Teaching Profession and teacher recommendation, or taken concurrently with Exploring the Teaching Profession)